vercel/next-app-router-playground/readme.md

 # WIP Playground for layouts

 This is a playground DevEx is using to try out the new layouts and routing.
-You can find more information in [Notion](https://www.notion.so/vercel/Update-learn-and-docs-for-Layouts-and-Routing-dd39d46fc8054972b08e3711c4345f6e).
+You can find more information on [Notion](https://www.notion.so/vercel/Update-learn-and-docs-for-Layouts-and-Routing-dd39d46fc8054972b08e3711c4345f6e).

 ## To run it locally: